Using CSS animations

 Specifies how an animation transitions through keyframes by establishing acceleration curves.

-Defining animation sequence using keyframes
+Defining an animation sequence using keyframes

 After you've configured the animation's timing, you need to define the appearance of the animation.
 This is done by establishing one or more keyframes using the @keyframes at-rule.
 Each keyframe describes how the animated element should render at a given time during the animation sequence.